VJMumphrey/slape/README.md

 All pipelines, except Embedding, have access to the tools and functionality.

 ##### Simple Pipeline
 This pipeline is meant to be used to when only a single language model is desired.
+This is also benificial if you have a larger model and want to do things that traditional way.

 ##### Chain of Models
 This pipeline is meant to be used when you want to emulate a Chain of Thought process.
 This first model in the pipeline generates initial thoughts and answers the question.